schlotg/viage/docs/api.md

 ```Javascript
   getRouter('main').go('#home');
 ```
-If a router has been created with hooUrl = true, then you can also use #home in an anchor or link and when clicked it will be the same as calling go('#home').
+If a router has been created with **hookUrl = true**, then you can also use #home in an anchor or link and when clicked it will be the same as calling go('#home').

 ### back()
 This function goes back to the previous router state.
-If there was not a previous state then it goes to the default state
+If there was not a previous state then it goes to the default state.

 ## isCompatible()
-This is a quick and dirty function to detect if the browser is IE. While not an exhaustive compatability check there are very few browsers in use that are not IE, Edge, Safari, Chrome, Firefox or there mobile counterparts.
+This is a quick and dirty function to detect if the browser is IE. While not an exhaustive compatability check, there are very few browsers in use that are not IE, Edge, Safari, Chrome, Firefox or there mobile counterparts.
 One of the design considerations to keep this library small, is to ignore IE support.
 The viage-cli creates template projects that has code that looks like this:

 index.html:
 ```Javascript